List of Altair: A Record of Battles characters: Imperial Army

-Androsch is the former Lieutenant General of the Balt-Rhein army who retired from the army after the first war with Greater Türkiye, and is a cautious and shrewd strategist.
+Androsch is the former Lieutenant General of the Balt-Rhein army who retired from the army after the first war with Greater Turkey, and is a cautious and shrewd strategist.
 Due to General Pineau's and Frentzen's deaths, Androsch is pulled out of retirement and appointed General to lead the defensive battle at the Murs stronghold.
 Much like his predecessors, Androsch dislikes Louis and is not afraid to voice his disagreement with him, though he knows that Louis uses his political power to manipulate Androsch into following his orders.